Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 DNS No Longer Points to This Server

-If you use DNS-01 challenge or if the domain's A record changed, Let's Encrypt cannot reach your server to verify the challenge.
+If you use the DNS-01 challenge or if the domain's A record changed, Let's Encrypt cannot reach your server to verify the challenge.
 Verify your DNS configuration before troubleshooting other renewal issues.

 dig A yourdomain.com +short